200 Park Avenue, New York, NY 10166-0193 USA

 Adam Lapidus is of counsel in the New York office of Gibson Dunn & Crutcher.
 He is a member of the firm’s Derivatives practice group.

-Mr. Lapidus focuses on structuring, documenting, and negotiating OTC derivatives transactions with complex credit support arrangements.
-He works with clients on insolvency issues relating to close-out netting.
+He focuses on structuring, documenting, and negotiating OTC derivatives transactions with complex credit support arrangements.
+Adam works with clients on insolvency issues relating to close-out netting.
 He has considerable experience navigating the Dodd-Frank Act and the rules of the Commodity Futures Trading Commission, the Securities and Exchange Commission, the National Futures Association, and bank regulators.

 Fordham University - 2009 Juris Doctor